TDEE Calculator

 Tips & Best Practices

-- ✓TDEE decreases as you lose weight — a common reason for plateaus is continuing to eat at a calorie level that was a deficit months ago but is now your new maintenance.
-Recalculate every 10-15 lbs lost.
+- ✓TDEE decreases as you lose weight — a common reason for diet plateaus is continuing to eat at a calorie level that was an effective deficit months ago but now equals your new, lower maintenance.
+Recalculate every 10 to 15 lbs lost and adjust your target downward accordingly to maintain the deficit.

 - ✓The activity multiplier is the most commonly overestimated input.
-Most desk workers who exercise 3-4 times per week are Lightly Active (1.375), not Moderately Active — overestimating this causes most "mystery" diet failures.
+Most desk workers who exercise 3 to 4 times per week are Lightly Active at a multiplier of 1.375, not Moderately Active.
+Overestimating activity by even one level adds 300 to 400 phantom calories to your calculated TDEE, leading to what feels like mystery diet failure.

-- ✓NEAT variation explains why some people seem to eat anything without gaining weight: spontaneous physical activity differences (fidgeting, pacing, standing) can account for 300-700 calories per day between individuals of the same size.
+- ✓NEAT variation explains why some people seem to eat anything without gaining weight: spontaneous physical activity differences such as fidgeting, pacing, and standing can account for 300 to 700 calories per day between individuals of similar size.
+Highly active daily movement outside the gym is a powerful, sustainable calorie-burning strategy.

-- ✓Adaptive thermogenesis: in a sustained calorie deficit, your body reduces TDEE by 5-15% through hormonal changes and reduced unconscious movement.
-This is why the last 10 lbs of a cut is always harder than the first 10.
+- ✓Adaptive thermogenesis: in a sustained calorie deficit, your body reduces TDEE by 5 to 15 percent through hormonal changes and reduced unconscious movement.
+This metabolic adaptation is why the last 10 lbs of a cut is always harder than the first 10 — your body is actively defending against further weight loss.

-- ✓Diet breaks: eating at TDEE for 1-2 weeks during a prolonged cut partially reverses metabolic adaptation, restores leptin levels, and dramatically improves psychological sustainability of the overall diet.
+- ✓Diet breaks — eating at full TDEE for 1 to 2 weeks during a prolonged cut — partially reverse metabolic adaptation, restore leptin levels toward normal, and dramatically improve the psychological sustainability of the overall diet period.
+Research shows planned diet breaks improve long-term outcomes.

-- ✓Muscle mass raises TDEE: each pound of muscle burns approximately 6-10 calories per day at rest.
-Building 10 lbs of muscle increases daily TDEE by 60-100 calories — meaningful over years of consistent training.
+- ✓Muscle mass raises TDEE: each pound of muscle burns approximately 6 to 10 calories per day at rest.
+Building 10 lbs of muscle increases daily TDEE by 60 to 100 calories — meaningful across years of consistent resistance training and one reason body recomposition is a superior long-term strategy.

-- ✓Cutting more than 20% below TDEE significantly increases the risk of muscle loss, especially without adequate protein and resistance training.
-Most evidence-based coaches recommend deficits of 10-20% of TDEE maximum.
+- ✓Cutting more than 20 percent below TDEE significantly increases the risk of muscle loss, hormonal disruption, and nutrient deficiencies, especially without adequate protein intake and resistance training.
+Most evidence-based coaches recommend deficits of 10 to 20 percent of TDEE as the appropriate range for sustainable fat loss.

-- ✓Athletes in heavy training blocks may have TDEE multipliers of 1.9-2.2+.
-Under-fuelling relative to TDEE in sport leads to Relative Energy Deficiency in Sport (RED-S), causing hormonal disruption, stress fractures, and performance decline.
+- ✓Athletes in heavy training blocks may have TDEE multipliers of 1.9 to 2.2 or higher.
+Chronic under-fuelling relative to TDEE in sport leads to Relative Energy Deficiency in Sport (RED-S), causing hormonal disruption, stress fractures, immune suppression, and performance decline — a serious condition recognised by the International Olympic Committee.

 Who Uses This Calculator

-Bodybuilders and physique athletes use TDEE as the cornerstone of every phase: precise calorie cuts below TDEE during competition prep, eating at TDEE during maintenance phases, and controlled surpluses during lean bulking.
-Personal trainers and online coaches calculate client TDEE as the first action in any nutrition coaching engagement, then calibrate based on 2-3 weeks of real-world scale weight trend data.
-Registered dietitians use TDEE to design evidence-based calorie prescriptions for weight management, sports performance, and medical nutrition therapy.
-People who have experienced multiple failed diets use TDEE to understand why — discovering they were either eating too close to TDEE to lose weight, or so far below that muscle loss and metabolic adaptation sabotaged their results.
-Athletes in weight-class sports (boxing, wrestling, powerlifting, martial arts) use TDEE to plan controlled weight cuts that minimise muscle and performance loss while making competition weight.
-Parents and healthcare providers use TDEE calculations for adolescents to ensure adequate nutrition during growth phases where under-eating can permanently compromise development.
+Bodybuilders and physique athletes use TDEE as the cornerstone of every training phase: precise calorie cuts below TDEE during competition prep, eating at TDEE during maintenance phases, and controlled surpluses during lean bulking cycles.
+Personal trainers and online coaches calculate client TDEE as the first action in any nutrition coaching engagement, then refine the estimate based on 2 to 3 weeks of real-world scale weight trend data.
+Registered dietitians use TDEE to design evidence-based calorie prescriptions for weight management, sports performance, and medical nutrition therapy for conditions including type 2 diabetes and cardiovascular disease.
+People who have experienced multiple failed diets use TDEE to understand why — often discovering they were eating too close to TDEE to produce meaningful fat loss, or so far below it that muscle loss and metabolic adaptation undermined their results.
+Athletes in weight-class sports such as boxing, wrestling, powerlifting, and martial arts use TDEE to plan controlled weight cuts that minimise muscle and performance loss while reaching competition weight.
+Parents and healthcare providers use TDEE calculations for adolescent athletes to ensure adequate fuelling during growth phases where chronic under-eating can permanently compromise development.
+Office workers discovering that their TDEE is lower than expected often make the important realisation that physical activity outside formal exercise — daily step count, active commuting, standing desks — contributes far more to long-term weight management than gym sessions alone.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored